 Packing cubes are the best resource when it comes to keeping your duffel bag organized.
 These handy cubes keep your items in one specific place.
 Rather than dumping everything out when you arrive at your destination, you can quickly grab the cube for exactly what you need.
 When everything has its own place, you’re less like to lose things along the way.

 For example, place all of your tops in one cube, all pants in another cube, and your toiletries or electronic cords in another.
-The Specter series of packing cubes are ideal for duffels because they take up hardly any room when you don’t need them and hold plenty of items.
-There’s even a cube for your shoes!
+The Isolate collection of packing cubes are ideal for duffels because they take up hardly any room when you don’t need them and hold plenty of items.
+There’s even a sac for your shoes!
 When it comes to clothes, rolling tends to be the best way to fit your stuff inside the cubes.

 Pack Like a Puzzle